wp-plugins/hangouts-cosmoquest/readme.txt

 Once the plugin is activated, a Hangouts item is added to your backend menu where you can set your channel Settings, Add/Edit recurring show descriptions, and add an upcoming show description or embed code for a live event.
-Embed the plugin output on a post or page with the code [hangouts] and use the Widget options in your Appearance menu to add to your sidebar.
+Embed the plugin output on a post or page with the code [hangout] and use the Widget options in your Appearance menu to add to your sidebar.

 == Installation ==